 It shall be the mission of the Education Foundation of Greenville to acquire and distribute financial and other resources to the Greenville Public Schools.
 The resources shall be used for programs and projects aimed at enhancing or supplementing educational programs and providing extended educational opportunities.

-This event has been reviewed for the physical activity content and has been endorsed by the Governor's Council on Physical Fitness, Health and Sports.
+This event has been reviewed for the physical activity content and endorsed by the Michigan Fitness Foundation and the Governor's Council on Physical Fitness.
 This does not reflect endorsement of the sponsoring organization or the products used.

-In case of threatening weather: The YJC may be delayed or canceled if any of the following weather conditions exist: Tornado Warning, Tornado Watch, Thunderstorm, or Heavy Rain.
+In case of threatening weather: The YJC may be delayed or cancelled if any of the following weather conditions exist: Tornado Warning, Tornado Watch, Thunderstorm, Lightening or Heavy Rain.
 If threatening weather forces cancellation of the event, no refunds will be provided, since funds were already spent in preparation for Race Day.
-T-shirts will be distributed.
+Race shirts will be distributed.